 Gluten-Free and Low-Carb Versions

-To make your protein muffins gluten-free or low-carb, substitute almond flour or coconut flour for wheat-based flours.
-Use a natural sweetener like stevia or monk fruit to keep the carb count low.
+Substitute almond flour or coconut flour for wheat-based options.
+Use natural sweeteners like stevia or monk fruit to keep carbs low.

 Vegan Protein Muffins